JacekCzajkowski/JacekCzajkowski/README.md

 ### Hi there my name is Jacek 👋

-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning VUE JS
 - 📫 How to reach me: ja_cek@gmx.com
 - 🏂 My hobbies: Snowboard and Wakeboard
 - 🇵🇱 Living in: Poland